Native woodland regeneration project BRO21

 Project Information:

-Carbon Regeneration No.1 Pty Ltd acts as the proponent, with Tasman Environmental Markets Australia Pty Ltd listed as a participant.
-The project holds an active Optional Delivery contract (CAC576312) with the Commonwealth, committed to delivering abatement verified over a 10-year period.
+The project is operated by Carbon Regeneration No.1 Pty Ltd, with Tasman Environmental Markets Australia Pty Ltd (TEM) listed as a participant.
+This structure suggests a portfolio approach, as the proponent also manages similarly named projects (WOO21, MOA21, RYA21) in the region.
+The project holds an active Optional Delivery contract (CAC576312) with the Clean Energy Regulator to supply 201,000 Australian Carbon Credit Units (ACCUs) to the Commonwealth over a 10-year period.

 Recommended Reading